 The Knights of the Golden Circle is a notorious secret society you may have never heard of.
 In 1861, a history of the K.G.C. was published stating the Southern Rights movement began in 1834, although the first charter for a K.G.C. “castle” (their name for a lodge) was in 1854.
 I suggest watching The Conspirator, a film produced by Robert Redford a few years ago.
 I much prefer it to Steven Spielberg’s Lincoln.

 Redford spent years researching the Lincoln assassination, and the film focuses on Mary Surratt, the patsy, and Edwin Stanton, who took charge of the country after the assassination.
 After submitting almost entirely to Stanton’s will for a brief time, President Andrew Johnson attempted to fire him, and that’s what sparked the impeachment vote.
 Stanton barricaded himself in his office until the impeachment trial was over, at which point he was forced out of office.

 Obviously, Lincoln’s assassination was a conspiracy, and since Captain John Wilkes Booth of the Confederate Secret Service would have most likely been working with elements of the K.G.C., and it’s offshoot, The Sons of Liberty, it might have also been useful to investigate those links during the trial.
 Strangely, that never happened.
-Instead, some innocents, including Mary Surratt, were railroaded into a military courtroom and quickly hung, something that never could have transpired had they been afforded a regular trial and effective counsel.
+Instead, some innocents, including Mary Surratt, were railroaded into a military courtroom and quickly hanged, something that never could have transpired had they been afforded a regular trial and effective counsel.
 You have to wonder why Stanton was so eager to close the case with a fabricated trial stuffed with perjuries, and after some of his hoodwinks were unmasked, refused to vacate his office where the official records were stored.
 Stanton, it should also be noted, was a devoted Freemason, and his connections ran wide and deep.